Alexander Gordon-Lennox (Royal Navy officer)

-Rear-Admiral Sir Alexander Henry Charles Gordon-Lennox KCVO CB DSO (9 April 1911 – 4 July 1987) was a Royal Navy officer who became President of the Royal Naval College, Greenwich.
+Rear-Admiral Sir Alexander "Sandy" Henry Charles Gordon-Lennox KCVO CB DSO (9 April 1911 – 4 July 1987) was a British Royal Navy officer who became President of the Royal Naval College, Greenwich.
+He was Serjeant at Arms of the House of Commons from 1962–76.

+Early life and education

+Gordon-Lennox was born in 1908 in Chelsea, London into an aristocratic family, the younger son of Major Lord Bernard Gordon-Lennox, and his wife, Hon.
+Evelyn Loch.
+His grandfathers were Charles Gordon-Lennox, 7th Duke of Richmond and Henry Loch, 1st Baron Loch.
+His elder brother was Lieutenant-General Sir George "Geordie" Gordon-Lennox (1908–1988).
+His father was killed in 1914 at the First Battle of Ypres.

+He was educated at Heatherdown School in Berkshire.

 Naval career

-Born the son of Major Lord Bernard Gordon-Lennox, Gordon-Lennox joined the Royal Navy in 1924.
+Gordon-Lennox joined the Royal Navy in 1924 as a cadet at Britannia Royal Naval College.
 He served in the Middle East, in East Coast convoys and in Arctic convoys during the Second World War.
 He became Commanding Officer of the sloop HMS Mermaid as well as Captain of the 2nd Frigate Squadron in 1954.
 He went on to become Commander of the signal school HMS Mercury in 1955, Flag Captain commanding the cruiser HMS Newcastle during the Malayan Emergency in 1957 and Deputy Chief of Supplies and Transport at the Admiralty in 1959.